Letter of Authorization to Represent: How to Write (Samples)

 Verify the identity of the person being authorized (3rd party)

 Next, declare the person you are appointing as your representative.
-Indicate their names in a clear and concise manner.
+State their full name in a clear and concise manner.

 Section 3: Body

-The following details ought to be provided in the letter:
+The following details must be included in the letter:

 The letter should then outline the first and last day of representation.
-Ensure to mention the day, month, and year.
-A time limit is often required so as to limit the representative’s authority to perform the specified actions within a given period.
+Ensure to provide the complete date, including the day, month, and year.
+A predefined timeframe is often required so as to limit the representativeโs authority to perform the specified actions within a given period.
 If the authorization letter is to be used in emergency cases, you can state the validity period.

 State reasons for representation